 The JCVI has recommended that the vaccines can be received whilst breastfeeding.
-This is in line with recommendations from the WHO and countries like the US and Australia.
+This is in line with recommendations from the US and the World Health Organization.
 Vaccinated women produce antibodies which help protect them against COVID-19 disease.
 These antibodies are also found in breast milk and may help protect breast fed babies.
-Minute traces of vaccine have been found in the breast milk of some vaccinated women but they disappear after a few days.
-There is no evidence of harm to the baby and any traces are expected to be broken down with breast milk in the baby's stomach.
+The vaccine itself does not get into breast milk.